We look forward to showing you Velaris, but first we'd like to know a little bit about you.

 Navigating the world of customer success health scores isn't without its challenges.
 Here are some common pitfalls and how you can avoid them:

 Remember, the health score is just a number.
-It's what that number represents that really matters - a holistic understanding of your customer's journey.
+It's what that number represents that really matters: a holistic understanding of your customer's journey.
 So, don't get too hung up on the score itself, but rather, focus on what's driving it.

 While paying attention to low health scores is crucial, don't forget about your highest-scoring customers.
 There's a lot to learn from what's going right, and these insights can inform strategies to boost scores across the board.